Modelling Religiopolitics. The Imperium Christianum via its Commoners

 - What role local initiatives/agencies could have played in religious and political shifts

 The religiopolitics of the HRE is a well-researched topic.
-Still, investigating the involvement of the rural population in these processes is a new approach, as is the applied methodology and primary data:
+Still, investigating the involvement of the rural population in these processes is a new approach, and so is the applied methodology and primary data: proximity, network, and catchment analysis on archival archaeological data and historical evidence.

 Individually, such evidence provides little information, but together it forms a significant and unexplored dataset of the rural population.